tecartlab/HeadRoom/README.md

 >
 upon receiving this request, the server will send a continous stream of the tracking data for the next 11 seconds.
 Since the server will keep on sending its broadcast message every 10 seconds, the clients resend of the update-message can be triggered by the broadcast-message and thus the connection will never drop.

-The server will stop sending the stream of tracking data if no update-message is received anymore and drop the registration of the client.
+HeadRoom will stop sending the stream of tracking data if no update-message is received anymore and drop the registration of the client.

 If no client is registered anymore, the server will again start sending the broadcast message every second.